tomwhartung/jmws_accoutrements/doc/ubuntu/2026-big_picture-all_linux_hosts.md

   - [ ] As the `tomh` user run: `cd /var/www; git clone [ssh url from github for the repository]`
     - We probably want to run `git clone git@github.com:tomwhartung/jmws_accoutrements.git`, but check github to be sure

-### Populate `~/bin`
+## Populate `~/bin`

+Hopefully `~/bin` was populated from files on the thumb drive.

-Once ssh is working, push the files in `~/bin` from one of the other linux hosts over to the newly-upgraded host:
+If however we forgot to put them on there, then once ssh is working, push the files in `~/bin` from one of the other linux hosts over to the newly-upgraded host.

 ## Optional, Nice-to-Have Apps

 - `chrome`
   - On `jane` and `ava` to start, and maybe `martha` (or others) later
-  - Chrome is nice to have, but remember: **it is a pain to keep it update-to-date!**
+  - Chrome is nice to have, but remember: **it is a pain to keep it update-to-date on ubuntu** because we have to do it manually.

 ## Keyboard Shortcuts